piyushd23/Color_Detection/README.md

 # Color Detection

-Welcome to Color Detection Project!
-This project is done using Keras Model, a model is an object that groups layers together and that can be trained on data.
-For Keras model to work, Tensorflow is required.
-This project was done on Google Colab.
+Hello!
+This Color Detection Project utilizes a Keras Model, which is an object that combines layers and can be trained on data.
+To use the Keras model, you'll need TensorFlow.
+The project was completed on Google Colab.